cnbbiophot/fitting-gui/README.md

-# fitting-gui
+# Fitting GUI with global fitting

- Fitting GUI based on matlab that allows global fitting
+A versatile fitting GUI based on matlab that allows global fitting.

+Functions to use are in fitfcn folder.